28 Sep Greenstorc CEO Addresses UN Panel

 We had the option of raising equity and then be shareholder driven and profit-driven which would mean they obviously wanted us to do these projects in Germany, where it’s safe and we get more money.
 But by working with the communities, by using the transparency of the blockchain and using a smart contract protocol - the Premium Token - we are basically rewarding participation based on our growth.

 So, the profitability becomes our problem.
-We want to be a social impact organisation and Das33 is enabling us to do that.
+We want to be a social impact organisation.
 In this project I mentioned - 500 kilowatts just as a beta test - €1.5million was all we needed.
-Das33 raised that in 60 hours because people care about people and people want to help but people also need to know where's that money going.
-What's the transparency?
 What's the impact they’re having in those communities?

 And there are so many small organisations that are living under the guidelines of the United Nations that want to help achieve these goals.
 But they need that transparency of action and that's what the blockchain gives.